Learning Frequency and Memory-Aware Prompts for Multi-Modal Object Tracking

 The top row shows a representative RGB-T sequence with severe occlusions and multiple visually similar distractors.
 While both baselines quickly drift off the target, our tracker consistently maintains focus, benefiting from the memory adapter’s ability to preserve a reliable temporal trajectory.
 The middle row presents a fast-motion RGB-D sequence containing several similar instances.
 Despite rapid camera and object movement, our method robustly localizes the correct target, highlighting its adaptability to depth-aided motion scenarios.
 The bottom row illustrates a challenging RGB-E case with cluttered, low-resolution RGB frames and clean, high-temporal-resolution event data.
 By effectively fusing these complementary modalities, the visual adapter generates sharp and unambiguous response maps, enabling accurate tracking even under complex background interference.

 \emph{2) Feature Representation Analysis: } To provide a more comprehensive visual analysis, we further inspect the feature visualization produced by both the visual and memory adapters.
 For the visual adapter, Figure \ref{fig:featmap} arranges three columns: the left column shows the raw search region, the middle column depicts the feature map generated by the baseline without our adapter, and the right column presents the features after using the adapter.
 Once the adapter is enabled, the target contour becomes crisp and the clutter in the background is markedly suppressed, confirming that frequency-aware recalibration strengthens discriminative cues while filtering out irrelevant noise.
 The memory adapter cannot be plotted directly because it stores one-dimensional vectors, so we instead compare the target‐region feature maps before and after the memory adapter in Figure \ref{fig:memmap}.
-After memory aggregation, the foreground activations are noticeably sharper and the separation from the background is clearer, illustrating that temporal information preserved in memory further refines spatial representations and stabilizes tracking under appearance changes.
+After memory aggregation, the foreground activations are noticeably sharper and the separation from the background is clearer, illustrating that temporal information preserved in memory further refines spatial representations and stabilizes tracking.